European Administrative Law

 Most of EU law, however, is not executed by the European institutions themselves.
 Because of the complexity and the sheer amount of work involved, the EU has, from the outset, needed national administrations to put European policies into effect.
 First of all, national parliaments need to transpose Directives and operationalise Regulations.
 If the EU passes a Directive on waste treatment, the national parliaments must create national law e.g. setting percentages of minimum waste recycling, designating the competent authorities in charge of monitoring whether companies comply with the requirements, setting fines for non-compliance etc. The designated national authorities will then have to inspect premises, draw up reports, impose fines etc. In such cases, one talks about indirect administration, because EU law is executed through the national administrations.

-The course European Administrative Law covers all these themes: starting from the cases of direct administration (i.e. what is sometimes referred to as ‘the administrative law of the European Union’), the course moves to discuss situations in which the EU and the national administrations have to cooperate in the execution of European law, and will subsequently discuss the way European law influences national administrative law in the cases of indirect administration.
+The course European Administrative Law covers all these themes: starting from the cases of direct administration (i.e. what is sometimes referred to as ‘the administrative law of the European Union’), where the EU institutions adopt measures of individual and general application, the course moves to discuss situations in which the EU and the national administrations have to cooperate in the execution of European law, and will subsequently discuss the way European law influences national administrative law in the cases of indirect administration.

 The student knows and understands the most important overarching concepts of administrative law and he/she is expected to have a thorough knowledge of the administrative law of the European Union and of the influence of European law on the administrative law of the Member States.
-He/she is able to compare different administrative systems and draw critical conclusions from the analysis.
-He/she has practiced to independently conduct comparative research.
+He/she is able to appraise different administrative law arrangements and their implications, and to draw critical conclusions from the analysis.
+He/she has practiced to independently conduct research.

-This course builds upon the knowledge acquired in the courses Comparative Administrative Law, European Law I and, to a certain extent, European Law II.
+This course builds upon the knowledge acquired in the courses Comparative Administrative Law, European Union Law: Foundations and, to a certain extent, European Union Law: Substantive Law.